Skip to Content

 How Much Home Can I Afford?

-This question takes on many factors, including your income and any earnings from other family members, outstanding debts, and your potential down payment – which isn't required with a USDA loan – in addition to costs like homeowners insurance, property taxes, and HOA fees if applicable.
+It can depend on your income and any earnings from other family members, outstanding debts, and your potential down payment (not required with a USDA loan) in addition to costs like homeowners insurance, property taxes, and HOA fees, if applicable.

-To help determine what you can afford, see this convenient USDA Mortgage payment calculator.
+To help determine what you can afford, see our convenient USDA Loan Calculator.

 Can I Use Down Payment Assistance with a USDA Loan?